 - Lovin’ Spoonfuls Food Rescue (see Tailgate 2013).

 - a fundraiser for a surviver of the Moore, Oklahoma tornado.

-Following years of successful training in corporate settings, I’ve developed workshops for chefs that address the challenges of sourcing sustainable seafood.
+Following years of successful training in corporate settings, I’ve developed workshops for chefs that address the challenges of serving food-allergic diners and sourcing sustainable seafood.